Published January 5, 2026 by Story.law Editorial Team

 LTSE Equity

 LTSE Equity offers a streamlined cap table experience with transparent pricing and founder-centric workflows.
 It is a good starting point for unfunded or pre-seed teams that prize simplicity and clarity.
-Once a startup raises angel funding, Story.law Automatic Cap Tables (Aegis by Story.law) is recommended to ensure the cap table is accurate and investor-ready without relying on the founder to operate it correctly.
+Once a startup raises angel funding, Story.law Lawyer-supervised Cap Table (Aegis by Story.law) is recommended to ensure the cap table is accurate and deal-ready without relying on the founder to operate it correctly.

 Key Features